coreoptimizer/promptcloak/ARCHITECTURE.md

   scale `replicas` freely with Redis as the shared vault.
 - gRPC to the ext_proc backend is HTTP/2; the Service advertises `appProtocol: kubernetes.io/h2c` so Envoy Gateway uses h2c upstream.
-- Determinism means repeated values in one prompt collapse to one token — fewer vault writes and consistent references in the model's view.
+- Determinism means repeated values in one prompt collapse to one token, fewer vault writes and consistent references in the model's view.